newatoms/guides/writing-guide/readme.md

 ## Find a suitable ending

 Don't leave the reader hanging at the end.
 In the final paragraph, summarize the article.
 Bring the reader back to the goal of the article.
 If you posed a question, make sure that question has been thoroughly investigated.
 If you made a statement, make sure you summarize the various arguments you discussed along the way.
-Finally, find a way to spark the interest of the reader that leaves them with some food for thought.
+Finally, find a way to spark the interest of the reader that leaves them with some food for thought :fried_shrimp:.

 ## Re-read your piece!